spietras/cookiecutter-pytemplate/{{cookiecutter.repo_name}}/README.md

 updated, adding the pull request to changelog.
 Changes can be categorized by using labels.
 You can configure that in `.github/release-drafter.yml` file.

-Every time you publish a release, the package is uploaded to PyPI with version taken from release tag (ignoring the version in source code).
-You should store your PyPI token in `PYPI_TOKEN` secret. {%- endif %}
+Every time you publish a release:

+- the package is uploaded to PyPI with version taken from release tag (you should store your PyPI token in `PYPI_TOKEN` secret)
+  {%- if cookiecutter.executable == 'y' %}
+- the Docker image is built and uploaded to GitHub registry with tag taken from release tag
+  {%- endif %}
+{%- endif %}

 {% if cookiecutter.executable == 'y' -%}
 ## Docker

 You can build a Docker image of the package (e.g. for deployment).
 The build process is defined in `Dockerfile` and it's optimized to keep the size small.

 To build the image, run from project root: